hybridgroup/cylon-octoblu/docs/events.md

 ## connect

-Gets triggered when the connection to Skynet has been opened.
+Gets triggered when the connection to Octoblu has been opened.